bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # TODO Monday
 * Take care of as much of this stuff first
     * AWS thing
     * Go through mail
+    * Cialis prescription
 * Booster shots for all
-* Cialis prescription
 * Renew passport
-* Buy more funds
 * Parents haircut
 * BYCombo stuff
     * Band page